craiglabenz/flutter_rolling_nav_bar/README.md

-# rolling_tab_bar
+# rolling_nav_bar

-A bottom tab bar with layout inspired by [this design](https://dribbble.com/shots/5713130-Greeny-app) and with heavily customizable animations, colors, and shapes.
+A bottom nav bar with layout inspired by [this design](https://dribbble.com/shots/5713130-Greeny-app) and with heavily customizable animations, colors, and shapes.

 ## Getting Started